Cooper's hawk: Predation rates and passerines

 Other passerines families (i.e. outside thrushes, corvids and icterids) tend to not be as large-bodied and, although by no means neglected, are seldom equal in overall dietary importance (biomass).
 About 15 species of tyrant flycatcher, several species each of vireo, swallows, tits, nuthatches, wrens, mimids, about a dozen species of finch, cardinalids and a huge diversity of American sparrows and New World warblers (nearly 30 species each) are known to be taken by Cooper's hawks.
 A lower diversity are taken of shrikes, larks, penduline tits, aegithalids, treecreepers, dippers, silky-flycatchers and longspurs.
 The more numerous native passerines, such as northern cardinals (Cardinalis cardinalis) and northern mockingbirds (Mimus polyglottos), have good reason to fear these hawks as they are widely and regularly taken as are even common birds of less than half their size (around 20 g), such as song sparrows (Melospiza melodia), dark-eyed juncos (Junco hiemalis) and house finches (Haemorhous mexicanus).Duncan, W. J., & Bednekoff, P. A. (2006).
-Singing in the shade: song and song posts of northern cardinals near nesting Cooper’s hawks.
+Singing in the shade: song and song posts of northern cardinals near nesting Cooper's hawks.
 Canadian journal of zoology, 84(6), 916–919.
 During harsh late winter weather in Wisconsin, Cooper's hawks were recorded to eke out an existence living largely off of pine siskins (Spinus pinus).
 In modern terms, certainly the most commonly taken small bird would be the non-native, 29 g house sparrow (Passer domesticus).
 Although not known to be taken profusely in all studied urban locales, house sparrows were the leading prey in a study from Michigan, were nearly a third of observed delivered prey at nests in Victoria, British Columbia (although were outnumbered by robins in prey remains) and reportedly were the leading prey in Milwaukee and in Grand Forks, North Dakota.
-Flycatchers are not hugely significant in the Cooper's hawk's foods, but the local effect of the hawks on populations can be considerable.
+Flycatchers are not hugely significant in Cooper's hawk's foods, but the local effect of the hawks on populations can be considerable.
 For example, willow flycatchers (Empidonax traillii) in California suffered a 76% rate of nest predation, among which Cooper's hawks were a considerable contributor, and dusky flycatchers (Empidonax oberholseri) experienced a rate of 96% predation elsewhere in California, with 25% attributable to Cooper's.Liebezeit, J. R., & George, T. L. (2002).
 Nest predators, nest-site selection, and nesting success of the Dusky Flycatcher in a managed ponderosa pine forest.
 The Condor, 104(3), 507–517.
 Similar determent to the local nesting attempts of other small passerines such as warblers has also been reported.Stake, M. M., Faaborg, J., & Thompson, F. R. (2004).
 Video identification of predators at golden-cheeked warbler nests.
 Journal of Field Ornithology, 75(4), 337–344.
 Chickadees seem to regard Cooper's hawks as a moderate threat based on their anti-predator response, with smaller raptors (which are presumably more dangerous) such as sharp-shinned hawks and small owls evoking a rather more aggressive response by chickadees.Soard, C. M., & Ritchison, G. (2009).
-‘Chick-a-dee’calls of Carolina chickadees convey information about degree of threat posed by avian predators.
+'Chick-a-dee'calls of Carolina chickadees convey information about degree of threat posed by avian predators.
 Animal Behaviour, 78(6), 1447–1453.
 While usually the smallest avian prey selected by Cooper's hawks are various warblers (presumably taken mainly by male hawks), down to the size of the 7 g Wilson's warbler (Cardellina pusilla), even smaller passerines are known to be hunted.
-The smallest known avian prey species have included the 6.8 g verdin (Auriparus flaviceps), the 6.3 g ruby-crowned kinglet (Regulus calendula) and the 5.3 g bushtit (Psaltriparus minimus).Webster, M. D. (1999).
+The smallest known avian prey species have included the 6.8 g verdin (Auriparus flaviceps), the 6.3 g ruby-crowned kinglet (Corthylio calendula) and the 5.3 g bushtit (Psaltriparus minimus).Webster, M. D. (1999).
 Verdin (Auriparus flaviceps), version 2.0.
 In The Birds of North America (A. F. Poole and F. B. Gill, Editors).
 Cornell Lab of Ornithology, Ithaca, NY, USA.
 Even smaller birds, the hummingbirds, are essentially immune to Cooper's hawks (due to their own extreme agility) and were seen to incidentally benefit from nesting close to the hawks in California, due to a low risk of predators approaching while the hawks are present.Greeney, H. F., Meneses, M. R., Hamilton, C. E., Lichter-Marck, E., Mannan, R. W., Snyder, N., Wethington, S.M. & Dyer, L. A. (2015).
 Trait-mediated trophic cascade creates enemy-free space for nesting hummingbirds.
 Science advances, 1(8), e1500310.